- published: 16 May 2016

 Dr. Harnet shares fresh insights into Ghana's top 2 business & investment sectors for the African Diaspora.
-If you want to learn more about HOW to do business in Africa, sign up to my FREE monthly Africa Intelligence Report on www.africajumpstart.com
+If you want to learn more about HOW to do business in Africa, sign up to my FREE 3-part mini audio training '6 Best Africa Business Models for the Diaspora' on www.africajumpstart.com

 A short insight into how our Africa business & investment mission was discussing serious partnership opportunities in Ghana within a matter of days prepared through government offices.
 Get the FREE monthly Africa Business Intelligence guide by Dr. Harnet on www.africajumpstart.com and sign up to my YOUTUBE channel.